Soot: Definition

 Among scientists, exact definitions for soot vary, depending partly on their field.
 For example, atmospheric scientists may use a different definition compared to toxicologists.
 Soot's definition can also vary across time, and from paper to paper even among scientists in the same field.
 A common feature of the definitions is that soot is composed largely of carbon-based particles resulting from the incomplete burning of hydrocarbons or organic fuel such as wood.
 Some note that soot may be formed by other high-temperature processes, not just by burning.
 Soot typically takes an aerosol form when first created.
 It tends to eventually settle onto surfaces, though some parts of it may be decomposed while still airborne.
-In some definitions, soot is defined purely as carbonaceous particles, but in others it is defined to include the whole ensemble of particles resulting from partial combustion of organic matter or fossil fuels — as such it can include non-carbon elements like sulfur and even traces of metal.
+In some definitions, soot is defined purely as carbonaceous particles, but in others it is defined to include the whole ensemble of particles resulting from partial combustion of organic matter or fossil fuels—as such it can include non-carbon elements like sulfur and even traces of metal.
 In many definitions, soot is assumed to be black, but in some definitions it can be composed partly or even mainly of brown carbon, and so can also be medium or even light grey in colour.

 Related terms

 Terms like "soot", "carbon black", and "black carbon" are often used to mean the same thing, even in the scientific literature, but other scientists have stated this is incorrect and that they refer to chemically and physically distinct things.

-Carbon black is a term for the industrial production of powdery carbonaceous matter which has been underway since the 19th century.
+Carbon black is a term for powdery carbonaceous matter whose industrial production has been underway since the 19th century.
 Carbon black is composed almost entirely of elemental carbon.
-Carbon black is not found in regular soot - only in the special soot that is intentionally produced for its manufacture, mostly from specialised oil furnaces.
+Carbon black is not found in regular soot—only in the special soot that is intentionally produced for its manufacture, mostly from specialised oil furnaces.

-Black carbon is a term that arose in the late twentieth century among atmospheric scientists, to describe strongly light absorbing carbonaceous particles which have a significant climate forcing affect - second only to itself as a contributor to short term global warming.
-The term is sometimes used synonymously with soot, but is now used preferentially in atmospheric science, though some prefer more precise terms like 'light-absorbing carbon'.
+Black carbon is a term that arose in the late twentieth century among atmospheric scientists, to describe strongly light-absorbing carbonaceous particles which have a significant climate forcing effect—second only to itself as a contributor to short-term global warming.
+The term is sometimes used synonymously with soot, but is now used preferentially in atmospheric science, though some prefer more precise terms like light-absorbing carbon.
 Unlike carbon black, black carbon is produced unintentionally.
 The chemical composition of black carbon is much more varied, and typically has a much lower proportion of elemental carbon, compared with carbon black.
 In some definitions, black carbon also includes charcoal, a type of matter where the chunks tend to be too large to have an aerosol form as is the case with soot.